 Thus the acceptor atoms in the p-side near the junction edge and donor atoms in n-side near junction edge become negative and positive ions respectively.
 The existence of negative ions in the p-type side along the junction and positive ions in the n-type side along the junction edge creates an electric field.
 The electric filed opposes further diffusion of free electrons from the n-type side and holes from the p-type side of the PN junction diode.
 We call this region across the junction where the uncovered charges (ions) exist, as depletion region.

-If, we apply forwards bias to the p-n junction diode.
-That means if positive side of the battery is connected to the p-side, then the depletion regions width decreases and carriers flow across the junction.
-If the bias is reversed the depletion width increases and no charge can flow across the junction.
+If, we apply forward bias voltage to the p-n junction diode.
+That means if the positive side of the battery is connected to the p-side, then the depletion regions width decreases and carriers (holes and free electrons) flow across the junction.
+If we apply a reverse bias voltage to the diode, the depletion width increases and no charge can flow across the junction.

 Let us consider a pn junction with a donor concentration ND and acceptor concentration NA.
 Let us also assume that all the donor atoms have donated free electrons and become positive donor ions and all the acceptor atoms have accepted electrons and created corresponding holes and become negative acceptor ions.
 So we can say the concentration of free electrons (n) and donor ions ND are the same and similarly, the concentration of holes (p) and acceptor ions (NA) are the same.
 Here, we have ignored the holes and free electrons created in the semiconductors due to unintentional impurities and defects.